Emperor Go-Mizunoo

 Kotohito (政仁; /ja/; 29 June 1596 – 11 September 1680, posthumously honored as Emperor Go-Mizunoo (後水尾天皇, Gomizunō Tennō), was the 108th Emperor of Japan, according to the traditional order of succession.
 Go-Mizunoo's reign spanned the years from 1611 through 1629, and he was the first emperor to reign entirely during the Edo period.

 This 17th-century sovereign was named after the 9th-century Emperor Seiwa, sometimes posthumously referred to as Mizunoo (水尾) because this is the location of his tomb, while go translates as "later", and thus, he could be called the "Later Emperor Mizunoo".
 The Japanese word go has also been translated to mean the "second one", and in some older sources, this emperor may be identified as "Mizunoo, the second" or "Mizunoo II".

 Genealogy

 Before Go-Mizunoo's accession to the Chrysanthemum Throne, his personal name (his imina) was Kotohito (政仁) or Masahito.
 He was the third son of Emperor Go-Yōzei and his consort, Konoe Sakiko.
 Prince Kotohito had 11 full siblings (7 sisters and 4 brothers).

-He resided together with concubines in the Dairi of the Heian Palace.
+He resided together with concubines in the Kyoto Imperial Palace.
 He had 33 children with his empress consort and 6 concubines.